1

 – Izzy

-The only way easy way to have a phone with current software is to buy from one of the 4 companies (Google, Honor/Huawei, OnePlus, Xiaomi) that bother to keep older devices up to date;
+The only way easy way to have an Android phone with current software is to buy from one of the 4 companies (Google, Honor/Huawei, OnePlus, Xiaomi) that bother to keep older devices up to date (though all but Google tend to be a few months late);

-so that the OS will notify you of updates when they are avalable.
-You can double check by cross referencing the kernel version and android security patch level with
+so that the OS will notify you of updates when they are available.
+You can double-check by cross-referencing the kernel version and Android security patch level with

 3